pointparkuniversity/familyhouse/README.md

-# Notifications to be sent to the IOS App from NodeJS
+# Notifications to be sent to the IOS & Android App from NodeJS
 This serves as an example of multiple things.
 - How to send notifications via NodeJS to the service
 - How to use node scheduler to schedule a notification to be sent based on the date and time of day